Amazon Leadership Principles Interview Questions & Answers (STAR Examples)

-This guide explains:
+This guide shows:

-- How Amazon uses them in interviews
+- How Amazon uses Leadership Principles in interviews

 What Are Amazon Leadership Principles?